arendjr/CI-Joe/README.md

 Chris to ask if I could use the name, but got no response.
-Now, given that there are no trademark issues, the old project had been abandoned and had never been a household name to begin with, I figured the name could be reused without too much confusion or too many feelings hurt.
+Now, given that there are no trademark issues, the old project had been abandoned and had never been a household name to begin with, I figured the name could be reused without too much confusion or too many hurt feelings.
 CI Joe is dead, long live C.I.
 Joe!

 License